Presbyterian Church in Cameroon

-The Presbyterian Church in Cameroon (PCC) is a Reformed denomination in Cameroon and a member of the World Communion of Reformed Churches.
-It is the largest English-speaking church in Cameroon, founded by Basel Mission.
-In addition to its religious activities it contributes to provision of health and education services in the country.
+The Presbyterian Church in Cameroon (PCC) is a Reformed and Presbyterian denomination in Cameroon.
+It is the largest English-speaking church in the country and the largest Reformed one, a member of the World Communion of Reformed Churches, as well as the World Council of Churches.
+In addition to its religious activities, the PCC contributes to provision of health and education services in the country.
+The church was established by the Basel Mission, which started to operate in the country in 1886, taking over from English Baptists, after that Cameroon had come under the protection of Germany.
+The PCC became autonomous in 1957.

 History

 The Basel Mission was also active in Cameroon during the 19th century.
 This Mission established mission stations in Southern Cameroon and Batanga.
 In 1892 work started among Bulu people.
 Later the Mission recruited German-speaking missionaries.
 Stations were opened in Elat, Lolodorf, Metet, Foulassi, Yaoundé, Bafia, Abong Mbang, Batouri and Momjepom.
 By 1894 the Bible and hymns were translated to the Bulu language.

 During the First World War the administration of the German colony of Kamerun passed into British hands and the German and Swiss missionaries were called back.
 This had a tragic effect on the work of the mission, but a small group of faithful people continued the work, making the church a truly indigenous one.
 In 1925 European missionaries began returning to the country.
 The Second World War again disrupted church life, which was however followed by a period of intense activity and growth.
 The church became autonomous in 1957, at which time there were 69 000 members.
+Abraham Ebong Ngole was elected as the Synod President.
 A new constitution was drawn up and adopted, marking the autonomy of the church.
 It consists of three parts: basic principles, organization, worship and life.
 PCC is the biggest English-speaking Church in Cameroon, with its headquarters in Buea.
 The church runs 27 Presbyteries and is estimated to have one million members.